 The auditions will be conducted by the Director of Music and the Assistant Director of Music, who may be assisted by an external consultant.
-Candidates will be asked to perform a prepared piece on their first instrument (and, if they like, on second and third instruments) and there will be some aural tests at around ABRSM Grade VI-VIII level, including singing back the upper part of a two-part melody, cadence recognition and discussion of the stylistic features of a short passage of piano music.
+Candidates will be asked to perform two contrasting pieces on their first instrument (and, if they like, a further piece on a second and/or third instrument) and there will be some aural tests at around ABRSM Grade VI-VIII level, including singing back the upper part of a two-part melody, cadence recognition and discussion of the stylistic features of a short passage of piano music.
 Finally, there will be time for a chat, and the whole process should last for about 45 minutes.